- 5.7.2 - BIOLOGICS INSPECTIONS

 If Investigators encounter products not specifically referenced in the regulations, they should contact CBER/OCBQ/ Division of Inspections and Surveillance for guidance.

 Guidance documents for industry are made available to the public in accordance with good guidance practice regulations at 21 CFR 10.115.
 The contents of most of these documents are incorporated into the establishment's SOPs and/or license applications or supplements.
-Also, DFI has issued Source Plasma Establishment and Infectious Disease Marker Testing Facility Inspectional Guides to be used by investigators during inspections.
+In addition, DMPTPO has issued Source Plasma Establishment and Infectious Disease Marker Testing Facility Inspectional Guides to be used by investigators during inspections.

 Deviations from guidance documents must not be referenced on a FDA 483.
 However, since these documents are often related to specific GMP requirements, in most cases deviations can be referenced back to the GMP.
 If a deviation is observed during an inspection and the investigator relates it to the regulations or law, then the item may be reported on the FDA 483.
 During the discussion with management, the relationship of the deviation to the regulation or law, or accepted standard of industry, should be clearly explained.

-If an establishment indicates it is not aware of any of these documents, provide the web site and the telephone number of CBER's Office of Communication, Training, and Manufacturers Assistance, 301-827-2000.
+If an establishment indicates it is not aware of any of these documents, provide the telephone number of CBER's Office of Communication, Outreach and Development, Division of Training, and Manufacturers Assistance, 301-827-2000.

 If a firm claims approval for an alternative procedure, verify by reviewing the firm's written approval letter.
 Approved alternative procedures may be verified by contacting CBER/Division of Blood Applications or the appropriate CBER product office.